davidpablocohn/openrvdas-docs/_docs/listen_py.md

 ```
 will create a single FileReader that will sequentially read through and deliver the records of all logfiles in the test directory, then wait to see if any more matching files ever show up.
 In contrast, each **comma-separated** value is used to instantiate a separate reader, as above.

-A LogfileReader is effectively a FileReader that understands and makes approximate use of the R2R naming conventions for logfiles,[^3] specifically that records for each instrument are logged in a file appended by the date of those records.
+A LogfileReader is effectively a FileReader that understands and makes approximate use of the R2R naming conventions for logfiles, specifically that records for each instrument are logged in a file appended by the date of those records.
 So records for a gyroscope run the first three days of November might be stored as

 ```
 NBP1700_gyr1-2017-11-01